evannetwork/evannetwork.github.io/index.md

 # Welcome to evan.network
-Evan.network is an enterprise-ready, Ethereum based, open ecosystem.
-Designed to trustfully enable decentralized business applications and solutions in the 4.0 industry, absolute governance of your data and files is at the helm of priorities.
+Evan.network is an open ecosystem designed to facilitate popular adoption of the decentralized economy.
+Equipped with enterprise-ready components and decentralized governance the platform empowers new business models on the basis of innovation through collaboration.

 In realization of this vision, Evan.network comes with features catered to meet every blockchain business need.
 With effectiveness and data sovereignty in mind, the platform consists of masternodes hosted by trusted European enterprises and businesses.